UKCloud/documentation/articles/portal/ptl-how-raise-escalate-service-request.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Raise and escalate incidents and service requests
+toc_title: Raise and escalate incident and service request tickets
 toc_fullpath: How To/ptl-how-raise-escalate-service-request.md
 toc_mdlink: ptl-how-raise-escalate-service-request.md
 ---

-# How to raise and escalate incidents and service requests
+# How to raise and escalate incident and service request tickets with customer support

+## Overview

+This article provides information about how the support process works at UKCloud and what to expect when you raise a support ticket (incident or service request), including support hours, target response times and the escalation process.

+> [!NOTE]
+> Before raising an incident, you can check the [UKCloud Service Status page](https://status.ukcloud.com/) to see if there's a known issue on the platform that we're already working on.

 ## Contacting UKCloud